-Minibus taxis charge between 7 to 10 ZAR per passenger depending on the route.
+Minibus taxis charge a small fee per passenger which varies depending on the route.
 The rate goes up after 6pm.
-Having exact change is ideal, but if you only have a 20 ZAR note, don't stress.
+Having exact change is ideal but if you have a small note, that works too.
 Just have it ready in your pocket so you don't have to go digging around in your wallet while you're squished between other passengers – and make no mistake, you will be squished.
-Whatever you do, don't hand up a 100 ZAR note and ask the gaatjie for change because you won't get any (bring smaller bills).
+Whatever you do, don't hand up a large note and ask the gaatjie for change because you won't get any (bring smaller bills).
 On that subject, don't carry a lot of money or valuables in a minibus taxi for obvious reasons.

 Don't rush to pay your fare.
 First, find your seat and then a few minutes into the ride, pass your coins up to the gaatjie.
 If you're up at the front, just gently touch the collector's shoulder and he'll put out his hand for your money.
 Let him know if you're paying for more than just yourself.
 Without so much as a nod, he'll hand back any change he owes you.
 If you're way in the back, simply pass your fare up to the passenger in front of you and it will eventually get to the money collector.